lorispuchol/taskmaster/README.md

 An octal number (e.g. 002, 022) representing the umask of the process.

 - Type: int
 - Default: None (No special umask, inherit supervisor’s) (-1 for subprocess call.
-Maybe prefix with 0o)
+Maybe prefix with `0o` for octal)

 ### stdout
 Put process stdout output in the specified file